-- measures are not effective. - Air quality monitoring occurs downwind with priority being directed to the nearest un-evacuated residence or area where people may be present. - - Dispatch a mobile air quality monitoring unit(s) when it is evident that spill control measures are not effective and that a sour gas release is likely to occur - · Licensee personnel will monitor and record the concentrations until a mobile air monitoring unit arrives or until the incident is over.
-At minimum, these readings must include LEL and H_2S . - If a sour gas release has been ignited, the licensee should continue to monitor response zones for H2S from incomplete combustion, as well as SO2. - The licensee is expected to provide monitored H2S and SO2 information on a regular basis throughout a sour gas emergency to the relevant government regulator, environmental agency, health authority, local authorities, and on request to the public.
+- If notified of a release by alarm or by a reported odour, the licensee must investigate the source of the release and dispatch air monitors upon confirmation of the release location or when it is evident that spill control measures are not effective. - · Air quality monitoring occurs downwind with priority being directed to the nearest un-evacuated residence or area where people may be present. - · Air monitors (personal handheld, stationary, and mobile) should be dispatched at a level 1 emergency. - Dispatch a mobile air quality monitoring unit(s) when it is evident that spill control measures are not effective and that a sour gas release is likely to - · Licensee personnel will monitor and record the concentrations until a mobile air monitoring unit arrives or until the incident is over.
+At minimum, these readings must include LEL and H2S. - · If a sour gas release has been ignited, the licensee should continue to monitor response zones for H2S from incomplete combustion, as well as - The licensee is expected to provide monitored H2S and SO2 information on a regular basis throughout a sour gas emergency to the relevant government regulator, environmental agency, health authority, local authorities, and on request to the public.